MuffinLightning/react-seanbean-sb/README.md

 # react-seanbean-sb
+Created as part of a Sunday afternoon self-hackathon.

-Sean Bean quotes from Civilization VI, as a React app.
+Sean Bean quote-soundboard from Civilization VI, as a React app.

 ### Dependencies/Credits
 - Uses Material-UI and Audio-FX.js